coreybrown89/wp-theme-boilerplate-gulp/README.md

 $ git clone https://github.com/coreybrown89/wp-theme-boilerplate-gulp.git
 ```

-This will download the latest version of wp-theme-boilerplate.
+This will download the latest version of wp-theme-boilerplate-gulp.

-*You can also download this repo by clicking on the link above.
+*You can also download this repo by clicking on the download link above the source files.
 Unzip this folder and add it to your themes directory in WordPress.*

 In the terminal run:
 ```